 Cleaning Up the Signal

-Pre-amps include filter features which eliminate any excess noise from your signal, and also a gain trimmer to reduce any feedback.
-Once you get rid of these unwanted noises, your guitar will be closer to sounding like its unplugged self.
+Acoustic guitars are prone to getting feedback.
+Pre-amps include filter controls (called ‘notch’ filters) which eliminate excess noise from your signal by narrowing the band of frequencies that are causing feedback.
+Once you get rid of these unwanted noises, your guitar will be closer to being like its unplugged self.

 Blending Multiple Signals